-The program is purposely designed to provide mentorships between faculty, clinicians, researchers, alumni and current students.
+The Program is designed to provide mentorships between faculty, clinicians, researchers, alumni and current students.
 The Brandeis faculty maintains close relationships with alumni, which allows for expansive networking opportunities throughout the United States and Canada.

 Emphasis on Disability

-The program prides itself on its incorporation of disability awareness as part of the curriculum.
-Students work with families and individuals in home, educational and clinical settings to enhance their understanding of this segment of the population and increase their sensitivity to issues regarding disability as these can present themselves in a genetic counseling setting.
+Our Program prides itself on its incorporation of disability awareness as part of the curriculum.
+Students work with families and individuals in home, educational and clinical settings to enhance their understanding of how disability affects both individuals and families increase their sensitivity to issues regarding disability as these can present themselves in a genetic counseling setting.

 Fieldwork and Internship Placements

-GC students are paired with a thesis advisor and committee members within the genetic counseling community whose expertise coincides with the student’s research topic.
+Our Program has a dedicated Research Advisor to oversee all aspects of the students’ thesis projects.
+Students are paired with a thesis advisor, who is typically on the Program’s faculty, and committee members within the genetic counseling community whose expertise coincides with the student’s research topic.
 They also work closely with the Data Analysis Specialist on staff at Brandeis.
-Students receive financial support from the program as well as the Graduate School of Arts and Sciences for their thesis work.
+Students receive financial support from the Program as well as the Graduate School of Arts and Sciences for their thesis work.

-The program provides funding for student memberships to the National Society of Genetic Counselors (NSGC), annual New England Regional Genetics Group (NERGG) meeting and various day-long conferences within the greater Boston area.
-Second year students attend the NSGC Annual Education Conference with a stipend of support from the program.
+The Program provides students with memberships to the National Society of Genetic Counselors (NSGC) in year one, as well as registration for the annual New England Regional Genetics Group (NERGG) meeting and various day-long conferences within the greater Boston area.
+Second year students also attend the NSGC Annual Education Conference with a stipend of support from the Program.

-Brandeis faculty regularly attend meetings and conferences that impact the field of genetic counseling: American Board of Genetic Counselors Program Directors; NSGC Annual Education Conference; NERGG; and the American College of Medical Genetics.
-One faculty member serves on the Licensure Board for Genetic Counseling in the state of Massachusetts.
+Brandeis faculty regularly attend meetings and conferences to keep up to date on information that affects the field of genetic counseling: NSGC Annual Education Conference; NERGG; the American College of Medical Genetics Annual Clinical Genetics Meeting; and the International Conference on Prenatal Diagnosis and Therapy.